mikey242/kudos-donations/readme.txt

 == Changelog ==

+= 4.0.9 =
+* Use portal in footer for rendering modal if possible
+* Re-implement Jetpack Autoloader
+* Implement TypeScript for the Kudos Donations block

 = 4.0.8 =
 * Add php scoping for Mollie and Monolog packages reducing conflicts with other plugins
 * dev: Update php_codesniffer to 3.13.0